thrackle-io/rules-engine/docs/userGuides/rules/MINIMUM-ACCOUNT-BALANCE-BY-DATE.md

                 view;
         ```
 - in Asset Handler:
-    - Function to set and activate at the same time a rule in an asset handler:
+    - Function to set and activate at the same time the rule in an asset handler:
         ```c
         function setMinBalByDateRuleId(uint32 _ruleId) external ruleAdministratorOnly(appManagerAddress);
         ```
-    - Function to activate/deactivate a rule in an asset handler:
+    - Function to activate/deactivate the rule in an asset handler:
         ```c
         function activateMinBalByDateRule(bool _on) external ruleAdministratorOnly(appManagerAddress);
         ```